PROCEDURES AND POLICIES

-The minimum age requirement for entry is 4 on or before the first day of school for Junior Kindergarten (certain exceptions may be considered).
+The minimum age requirement for entry is 4 years old on or before the first day of school for Junior Kindergarten (certain exceptions may be considered).
 Parents are to ensure that their child is previously potty trained before enrolling their child for Junior Kindergarten.

 Requirements: The following documents will have to be provided by the parent(s)/guardian of the child: